 Weeds are the pioneer plants appearing early in the natural succession of plant growth from lichen to mature forest.
-Their primary function is to break up the soil so the next stage of plant growth can occur, usually grasses and soft stemmed plants.
+Their function is to break up the soil so the next stage of plant growth can occur, usually grasses and soft stemmed plants.
 As weeds grow they provide shade and wind protection for the followers and even some organic matter as they die.
 Over time the next stage plants will shade out the weeds and weeds will move on.

-Weeds also typically generate huge amounts of seed each year (e.g. 70,000 for a tumbleweed) and most of that seed is viable, meaning it will germinate.
+Weeds also typically generate huge amounts of seed each year (e.g. 70,000 for tumbleweed) and most of that seed is viable, meaning it will germinate.
 The period of viability may be decades so they are very difficult to eradicate.
 In fact, the new word is to "manage" not "control" or "eradicate" weeds - which makes sense because they do have an important function.

 Weeds may be annual meaning they go from seed to plant to seed in one season.
 The game with annuals is to keep them from going to seed.
-If you let them go to seed, over time they will form a bank of seed that increases yearly.
+If you let them go to seed, they form a bank of seed over time that increases yearly.
 Also, seeds have coatings or other slowing mechanisms so they don't all germinate in one year.
-If all the seeds of a plant were set to germinate in one year, then an unfavorable event could wipe out the plant -- and weeds are survivors!
-Biennial plants take two years to develop and generate seed.
-Perennials last almost indefinitely putting out seed every year, but also often spread by other non-seed mechanisms such as runners above or below ground, bunching, air layering, nutlets, etc. To manage perennial weeds, you need to keep them from going to seed and you need to physically remove the non-seed mechanisms to keep them from spreading.
+If all seeds of a plant were set to germinate in one year, then an unfavorable event could wipe out the plant.
+And weeds are survivors!
+Biennials take two years to develop and generate seed.
+Perennials last almost indefinitely putting out seed every year, but also often spreading by other means such as runners above or below ground, bunching, air layering, etc. To manage perennials, you need to keep them from going to seed and you need to physically remove them to keep them from spreading.

 There are a number of ways to reduce your weed population.
-Mulch, an above ground layer like gravel or bark, keeps light from reaching the soil and slows moisture from evaporating which helps the plants you want.
+Mulch, an above ground layer like gravel or bark, keeps light from reaching the soil.
 You can also use a pre-emergent (before the seedling emerges) herbicide, the most organic of which is corn gluten meal.
 Note that a pre-emergent herbicide doesn't kill existing weeds, it just keeps seed from germinating.
-For that reason, don't use a pre-emergent in a vegetable bed you intend to seed or in an area where you want to seed wildflowers.
-Newspaper or cardboard can also be used under bark and will decompose very slowly over time.
+For that reason, don't use a pre-emergent in a vegetable bed unless you intend to use only transplants.
+Newspaper or cardboard can also be used under bark and will decompose over time.
 Another way to reduce your population is to pull the weeds.
 This is done most easily right after a rain.
 I would suggest torching them, but this can be dangerous and for weed seeds that like to germinate after a fire it encourages rather than discourages them.
-Another less toxic approach, the use of vinegar to remove weeds, has been shown with USDA research to prove effective.
-They hand-sprayed the weeds with various solutions of vinegar, uniformly coating the leaves.
-The researchers found that 5- and 10-percent concentrations killed the weeds during their first two weeks of life - A bottle of household vinegar is about a 5-percent concentration.
-Older plants required higher concentrations of vinegar to kill them.
-At the higher concentrations, vinegar had an 85- to 100-percent kill rate at all growth stages.